 When the ancient Egyptians started trading, they needed to keep a record of what they bought or sold.
 This led to the development of their alphabet.
 At first they used picture writing called hieroglyphics, where each picture stood for a sound.
 Scribes primarily did the writing, as most of the population could not write.

 Hieroglyphics can be seen carved into or painted on walls inside temples and pyramids.
 Initially this was the only form of writing, however, Egyptians invented the first form of paper known as papyrus in 3000 BC.
 This enabled the scribes to write down things and create the first written documents.Papyrus refers to a thin paper-like material made by cutting reed collected from the Nile River into thin strips and placing them over each other in a ‘criss-cross’ manner.
 This was then covered with a cloth and hammered straight, creating a surface for writing.

-- Each alphabetic sign represented a single sound
+- Each alphabetic sign represents a single sound

-- The syllables were a representation of two or three letters
+- The syllables are a representation of two or three letters

 - When a picture is followed by an upward stroke it means that it represents a whole object or a whole word.

 - When a picture of a roll of papyrus that was sealed was used, it indicated that only writing and not pictures could express the meaning of a word.

 - It is not possible to precisely match hieroglyphics with the English alphabet, however, historians have managed to come up with a simplified translation of English letters and Egyptian hieroglyphs.

 |B||a foot||Q||a symbol for the slope of a hill|